-This is made from ground Indian red chillies.
+Red chilli powder made from ground Indian red chillies.
 There are different varieties of red chillies in India, the mildest being Kashmiri red chillies (deghi mirch).
 This variety is very popular chilli adds wonderful colour to a dish.

 Red chilli powder is used throughout Indian in marinating meats (tandoori chicken), in curries and vegetable dishes.

 Delicate saffron threads are the most expensive spice in the world.
-They add a saffron colour to food and their flavour is strong so only a small amount is required at a time.
+They add aroma, a beautiful saffron colour to food and their flavour is strong so only a small amount is required at a time.